 European Theatre Convention (ETC)’s advocacy continues to bear fruit!

-Yesterday the European Commission announced the launch of the European Theatre Initiative, pledging to provide more strategic European support to theatres and the performing arts.
+In November 2020, the European Commission announced the launch of the European Theatre Initiative, pledging to provide more strategic European support to theatres and the performing arts.

 Three years of ETC advocacy